 "Apartmentgate" happened 10 years after an amendment was made to the Law on Notaries and Notarial Activity in 2011, according to which every notary must require both parties to the transaction to sign a declaration that this is the real price of the property transaction.
 Thus, a part of the participants in the purchase and sale of properties at tax valuation were introduced into another possible hypothesis of crime, namely the signing of a document with false content.
 The mass practice of concluding property transactions on tax assessment is related to saving sums that are not indifferent to most people because they are measured in thousands of leva.

 Here are some examples.
 If you have to pay the full amount, the sum of municipal tax, notary fee and the fee for registration in the property register for a two-room panel apartment of old construction in Sofia with an approximate price of 100 000 euro, your cost will be about 7200 BGN.
 If you declare 100,000 BGN instead of 100,000 EUR, the cost for the same taxes and fees drops to approximately 4,000 BGN, which again is not small at all.
-However, if the tax valuation of the property is BGN 50,000 and you conclude the transaction for this amount, the taxes and fees payable will be just over BGN 2,000, which is manageable.
-There are now online calculators that allow you to get a good idea of the amounts due.
+If, on the other hand, the tax valuation of the property is BGN 50,000 and you enter into a tax-assessed transaction, the taxes and fees payable will be just over BGN 2,000, which is manageable.
+There are now online calculators that allow you to properly navigate the amounts due.

 What is the difference between tax assessment and market price